Americans at Risk of Identity Theft as They File their Tax Returns

 Encrypt your hard drive, choose good passwords for your cloud storage and don't share them

-scare mongering getting old (Score:1)
+scare mongering getting old (Score:3, Insightful)

 All these individual security tactics are NOT where the problem lies.
 You can encrypt your drives, use TFA, and shred all the paper.
 But thieves steal the enitire DB at Intuit or irs.gov.
 American attitudes are properly aligned.
 We don't control the databases where most theft occurs.